Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models

 \section{Conclusion}

-We presented \emph{safety policy patching}: a lightweight, vendor-friendly way to remediate safety failures in released LLMs by prepending a small learned prefix.
-With only $0.003\%$ additional parameters (for Llama-2-7B), a two-stage SFT$+$DPO recipe reliably \emph{steers distributions} toward a safer reference model, delivering strong gains on three risks—toxicity, gender bias, and harmfulness—while preserving fluency.
-Across backbones, $\mathcal{M}^{+}$ approaches (and sometimes matches) $\mathcal{M}'$ despite its tiny footprint; against LoRA it trades a modest gap in absolute risk reduction for markedly lower training cost, negligible inference overhead, and drop-in deployability.
-Simple concatenation composes specialists into a multi-risk patch, and ablations show how $\beta$, prefix length, and semantic initialization control the safety–utility frontier.
+We presented \emph{safety policy patching}: a lightweight method for remediating safety failures in LLMs by prepending a small learned prefix.
+With only $0.003\%$ additional parameters and a two-stage SFT$+$DPO recipe, policy patches steer model distributions toward a safer reference, achieving strong gains on toxicity, bias, and harmfulness while preserving fluency.
+Compared to LoRA, patches trade modest absolute risk reduction for ${\sim}200\times$ fewer parameters and drop-in deployability.
+Simple concatenation composes specialists into multi-risk patches.

-Limitations include reliance on an improved reference model (or high-quality preference data), metric/judge dependence, and open questions about patch interference at scale.
-We view policy patches as a practical bridge between major model releases and user needs.
-Future work includes multi-objective training for a single patch, automated patch routing and stacking, robustness beyond our benchmarks (human evals, multilingual settings), cryptographic signing/distribution of patches, and exploring formal guarantees on safety preservation.
-Together, these directions point toward a broader vision of patchable alignment, where lightweight, verifiable, and composable patches offer a practical bridge between infrequent major model releases and the evolving needs of real-world deployments.
+Limitations include reliance on a reasonably safe reference model $\mathcal{M}'$ and open questions about stronger adaptive attacks; patches complement rather than replace full-model alignment.
+We view policy patches as a practical bridge between major model releases and evolving user needs.